-Before she presented the Plaque of Appreciation to DES Bernardo, CESB Executive Director Maria Anthonette Velasco-Allones added that the reason this issue was included in the conference is to raise awareness among the CES on the laws and rules involving SALN, and reminded them of their obligation to conduct themselves and live a life according to the standards of ethics and responsibility as public managers.
+Before she presented the Plague of Appreciation to DES Bernardo, CESB Executive Director Maria Anthonette Velasco-Allones added that the reason this issue was included in the conference is to raise awareness among the CES on the laws and rules involving SALN, and reminded them of their obligation to conduct themselves and live a life according to the standards of ethics and responsibility as public managers.

-(From left to right) CESB Executive Director Maria Anthonette C. Velasco-Allones presents the Plaque of Appreciation to Deputy Executive Secretary Alberto A. Bernardo together with DBM Regional Director Imelda C. Laceras ay two of the 16th Annual CES Conference brought simultaneous discussions on the integration of professional and personal life to help executives deal with the organized chaos of their day-to-day responsibilities.
-This way, career officials will be able to converge and collaborate with ease among other members of the bureaucracy and the community.
+Mastering work-life integration towards a renewed sense of public service ay two of the 16th Annual CES Conference brought simultaneous discussions on the integration of professional and personal life to help executives deal, with the organized chaos of their day-to-day responsibilities.
+Through this, career officials would be able to converge and collaborate with ease among other members of the bureaucracy and the community.